onflow/cadence/docs/language.md

   fun getCurrentBlock(): Block
   ```

-  Returns the the current block, i.e. the block which contains the currently executed transaction.
+  Returns the current block, i.e. the block which contains the currently executed transaction.

 -
   ```cadence